sbazmi90/Machine_Learning_Projects/Logistic_Regression/README.md

 • This repository contains simple machine learning projects to demonstrate the use of logistic regression in predicting binary

 outcomes based on input data.
-The projects are designed to help beginners understand the basics of logistic regression and how

-to apply it to real-world problems.

-Table of Contents
+Table of Contents:

     • Project 1: Titanic Survival Prediction